Timothy Krajcir: U.S. Navy

-He enrolled in the U.S. Navy at age 17, in 1962, and participated in basic training in Great Lakes, Illinois.
+He enlisted in the U.S. Navy at age 17, in 1962, and participated in basic training in Great Lakes, Illinois.
 He was dishonorably discharged for sexual assault in 1963 after fourteen months of service.

 Crimes

 Arrests and convictions

 Krajcir first entered the Illinois prison system in 1963 on a rape conviction.
 Since then, he has spent most of his adult life behind bars for sex crimes, except for a brief period of freedom in the late 1970s and early 1980s.
 During this brief period, he killed at least nine women.
 Krajcir has been incarcerated since 1982.